nityansuman/tensormine/README.md

 ## Whats cooking Inside

-*Planned for version 1.0 as of now.*AlexNet
+*Planned for version 1.0 as of now.*

 + Natural Language Processing
     + Cooked Models: